imaik129/imaik129/README.md

 <p> <a>Finternz</a> <p>

-  -Internship-posting website with 10,000 active monthly users using Next.js, Tailwind, Redis, PostgreSQL.
+  - Internship-posting website with 10,000 active monthly users using Next.js, Tailwind, Redis, PostgreSQL.

 <p> <a>The Plugged App</a> <p>